-As you start your pre-registration year it can seem a challenge to maintain your learning while you are working in practice.
+As you start your foundation training year it can seem a challenge to maintain your learning while you are working in practice.
 Our learning programmes support you to prepare for your pre-registration exam and gain evidence towards your General Pharmaceutical Council performance standards for your portfolio.
 You can also find CPPE and peer support through our CPPE Pre-reg Facebook page.
-Our pre-registration trainee leaflet guides you through how CPPE can support you in your pre-registration year.
+Our trainee pharmacist leaflet guides you through how CPPE can support you in your foundation training year.
 Why not think about how you can use theLearningpharmacy.com™ to support your team development and meet your competencies in this area?

 We have listed some programmes below to help you make sure you have a well-rounded portfolio of learning after you pass your registration exam, so you can secure the position that you want.
 If you’re working in community pharmacy practice, it’s a legal requirement to complete NHS repeat dispensing learning.

 Wherever you work consultation skills are essential.
 To find out more about the national practice standards for consultation skills in pharmacy, visit the Consultation skills for pharmacy practice website.